djui/kgist/README.md

-A gist/pasteboard web app for quickly sharing code snippets.
+A shameless clone of Github's Gist or pastebin.com as web app for quickly sharing code snippets.